Ken-Alviola/Classification-Project/README.md

 |churn|1 if customer has left service| int |

 ### Hypotheses
-- Are the monthly charges between churned customers significantly higher from unchurned customers?
+1. Are the monthly charges between churned customers significantly higher from unchurned customers?
-- **null hypothesis = "The means of monthly_charges are the same for churn vs. no churn**
+- **null_hypothesis = "The means of monthly_charges are the same for churn vs. no churn**
-- **alternative hypothesis = "Churned customers had higher monthly_charges than unchurned**
+- **alternative_hypothesis = "Churned customers had higher monthly_charges than unchurned**
+2. Is Churn independent of the Fiber Optic service?
+- **null_hypothesis = "Churn is independent of the Fiber Optic service**"
+- **alternative_hypothesis = "Churn depends on Fiber Optic service subscription**"